alfredjynx/GUI-CM/lessons/Basic/Lesson3_GUI_Usage.md

 ![](../../imgs/GUI_successful_run_Lesson_3.png)

-Now, download the Clustering Data. [what is this file named?]
+Now, download the Clustering Data file names `leiden.tsv`.

 It's a file with two columns and no headers.
 The first column consist of node_ids, and the second is the corresponding cluster/community ID for a node.